There are so many ways in which Pilates for Riders can help your riding; it is so much more than core stability!

 - how you use your body, to reduce wear and tear and injuries

-By practising Pilates for Riders you WILL improve all of these things.
-As both a Dressage Coach and Pilates teacher I can help you to achieve your goals and improve the harmony between you and your horse, whether you are just a happy hacker or serious competitor.
+As both a Dressage Coach and Pilates teacher I can help you to achieve your goals.
 You can really take your riding to a whole new level, many riders are amazed at the difference it really can make.
 Testimonials

-How often have you been told put your shoulders back, heels down etc, yet have you managed to achieve and maintain this?
-Often these commands lead to more misalignment of the spine; just telling someone to bring their shoulders back will probably lead to them arching their back, therefore losing correct alignment of their spine and limiting the way they can follow the horse’s movement.
+How often have you been told put your shoulders back, heels down etc?
+Often these commands lead to more misalignment of the spine; just bringing your shoulders back will possibly leading you to arching your back, therefore losing correct alignment of your spine and limiting the way you can follow the horse’s movement.

 – Joseph Pilates, Your Health 1934